Aortic Valve Regurgitation Overview

-As I personally experienced, aortic valve regurgitation — or aortic regurgitation — is a condition that occurs when your heart's aortic valve doesn't close tightly.
-Aortic valve regurgitation allows blood that was just pumped out of your heart to leak back into it.
+As I personally experienced, aortic valve regurgitation (or aortic regurgitation) is a condition that occurs when the leaflets (or flaps) of your aortic valve do not close tightly.
+As a result, blood that was just pumped out of your heart leaks backwards causing extra strain on the heart as it is required to re-pump blood needed throughout your body.

-According to the Mayo Clinic, the leakage of blood may prevent your heart from efficiently pumping blood out to the rest of your body.
-If your heart isn't working efficiently, you may feel fatigued and short of breath.
+- According to the Mayo Clinic, a valve that leaks may prevent your heart from efficiently pumping blood out to the rest of your body.
+If your heart isn't working efficiently, you may feel aortic regurgitation symptoms including fatigue and short of breath.

-Aortic valve regurgitation can develop suddenly or over decades.
-It has a variety of causes, such as rheumatic fever.
-Once aortic valve regurgitation becomes severe, surgery is usually required to repair or replace the aortic valve.
+- Aortic regurgitation can develop suddenly or over decades.
+It has a variety of causes, such as rheumatic fever or infection.
+Once aortic regurgitation becomes severe, surgery is usually required to repair or replace the aortic valve.

 Signs And Symptoms Of Aortic Valve Regurgitation